-Health Systems Leadership (HSL) Option: 36 Credits (including Leadership Core)
+Health Systems Leadership (HSL) Option: 36 Credits (including Core)

-This option prepares registered nurses to assume leadership and administrative positions in inpatient, outpatient, community-based, and academic settings.
-Students gain knowledge and competency in financial and human capital management, as well as strategies for responding to the ethical and legal
+This option prepares Registered Nurses to assume leadership and administrative positions in inpatient, outpatient, community-based, and academic settings.
+Students gain knowledge and competency in financial and human capital management, as well as strategies for responding to the ethical and legal issues encountered in administrative roles.
+The HSL core courses are offered online.
+Practicum experiences are arranged by the student to meet identified learning needs.
+There is a required two-day, on-campus immersion during the last practicum course.
 Health Systems Leadership Core: 15 Credits

-NURS 641A Nursing Leadership Development 3 credits NURS 642A Quality and Information Management 3 credits NURS 643A Communication and Relationship Management 3 credits NURS 644A Health Care Management 3 credits NURS 645A Legal, Regulatory, and Ethical Healthcare Environments 3 credits Health Systems Leadership Practicum: 6 Credits (360 hours) NURS 631A Health Systems Leadership Practicum I 1-3 credits NURS 632A Health Systems Leadership Practicum II 1-3 credits NURS 633A Health Systems Leadership Practicum III 1-3 credits
+NURS 641A Nursing Leadership Development 3 credits NURS 642A Quality and Information Management 3 credits NURS 643A Communication and Relationship Management 3 credits NURS 644A Health Care Management 3 credits NURS 645A Legal, Regulatory, and Ethical Healthcare Environments 3 credits Health Systems Leadership Practicum: 6 Credits (360 hours) fication Systems Leadership Fracticum.
+6 Credits (566 nours) NURS 631A Health Systems Leadership Practicum I 1-3 credits 1-3 credits1-3 credits NURS 631A Health Systems Leadership Practicum I

-Nurse Educator (NE) Option: 36 Credits (including Leadership Core)
+Nurse Educator (NE) Option: 36 Credits (including Core)

-This option prepares registered nurses to work as educators in academic, hospital, and community-based settings.
+This option prepares Registered Nurses to work as educators in academic, hospital, and community-based settings.
 Students develop an area of clinical specialization as well as competency in curriculum development, teaching-learning strategies, and assessment of student learning.
 Particular emphasis is placed on tailoring content and practicum experiences to individual needs.
 The NE core courses are offered online.
 Practicum experiences take place in a variety of educational settings.
-There is a required two-day, on-campus immersion during the last practicum course.

-Nurse Educator Core: 15 Credits
+There are two required 2-3 day, on-campus immersions.
+Nurse Educator Direct Care Core and Practicum: 8 Credits